-The following City of Mission Viejo announcement is reprinted from MV Life as a courtesy to web site viewers and provides clarifying information and amplification of my original statements (below) regarding changes in Mission Viejo council elections. -- Trish
+The following City of Mission Viejo announcements are reprinted here as a convenience to web site viewers and provides clarifying information and amplification of my original statements (below) regarding changes in Mission Viejo council elections. -- Trish

 Date: July 15, 2021